Entry and exit

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you're forced to hand over your passport, contact the Embassy for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.
 You can either:

 Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you're travelling between Greece and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
-If you don't declare, or you give incorrect information you will be fined.
-You don't need to declare cash if you are travelling to or from another EU country.
+If you don't declare, or you give incorrect information you'll be fined.
+You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security

-Petty crime is a serious issue and is on the increase in tourist areas, including Monastiraki and Syntagma Square (central Athens), and on public transport.
+Petty crime is a serious issue in tourist areas, including Monastiraki and Syntagma Square (central Athens), and on public transport.
 Pickpocketing, bag snatching and the slashing of luggage resulting in theft of personal belongings are common on buses and trains to and from Athens airport.

-Tourists have been the victims of serious physical and sexual assaults in Greece, including in Athens and on Greek Islands.
+Tourists have been the victims of serious physical and sexual assaults, including in Athens and on Greek Islands.
 Don’t leave drinks unattended as there is a risk of ‘drink spiking’ at major tourist islands such as Mykonos, Santorini and Ios, and on cruises.

-Racially motivated and homophobic attacks have been reported in Greece.
+Racially motivated and homophobic attacks have been reported.